George Garland (photographer)

 George Garland (1900–1978) was a photographer known for his images of rural crafts and craftsmen taken in rural West Sussex.

+He was born in Brighton but moved to Petworth with his mother in 1907.
+He attended Midhurst Grammar School, and worked for a short time in a bank in Hampshire before returning to Petworth in about 1922.

+Garland did not set out to become a photographer.
+In the 1920s, he tried his hand at freelance journalism and found that his pieces sold better if they were accompanied by a photograph.
+In January 1922, Garland took a photograph of a lorry accident at Coultershaw which was published in the London Evening News; this brought financial reward and reached a wide audience, encouraging Garland to take up photography as a profession.
+Petworth had not had a resident photographer since 1908 when Walter Kevis retired and left the town.

-He was born in Brighton and attended Midhurst Grammar School, working for a short time in a bank in Hampshire before returning to Petworth in about 1922 to become a photographer.
-At a time when demand for studio portraits was declining, he specialised in photographs of rustic characters, hunting scenes and farming landscapes for newspapers and periodicals, mostly taken around Petworth or Amberley.
+At a time when demand for studio portraits was declining, Garland specialised in photographs of rustic characters, hunting scenes and farming landscapes for newspapers and periodicals, mostly taken around Petworth or Amberley.
 Apart from portraits of notable personalities such as the artist Ivon Hitchens, his practice included also reproductions of artwork.